Skip to content

 High-Volume Hashtags: Your Gateway to Discovery

-High-volume hashtags are the motorways of social media – they carry massive traffic but can be fiercely competitive.
+High-volume hashtags are the motorways of social media.
+They carry massive traffic but get fiercely competitive.
 Think #fitness (500M+ posts) or #food (400M+ posts).
-Whilst these seem attractive for reach, your content can quickly disappear in the flood.
+These look attractive for reach.
+But your content can quickly disappear in the flood.

-When to use them: Include 1-2 high-volume hashtags that directly relate to your industry.
-For hospitality businesses, consider #travel or #foodie.
+When to use them: Include 1-2 high-volume hashtags that relate directly to your industry.
+For hospitality, consider #travel or #foodie.
 Fitness professionals might use #workout or #wellness.
-Retailers could leverage #fashion or #shopping.
+Retailers could use #fashion or #shopping.

 Medium-Volume Hashtags: Your Sweet Spot

-Medium-volume hashtags (typically 100K-1M posts) offer the perfect balance between discoverability and competition.
-These are your bread and butter – specific enough to reach interested audiences, popular enough to drive meaningful engagement.
+Medium-volume hashtags (typically 100K-1M posts) strike the perfect balance.
+They sit between discoverability and competition.
+These are your bread and butter.
+They are specific enough to reach interested audiences.
+They are popular enough to drive meaningful engagement.

 Examples by sector: